mongodb/docs-tools/README.rst

 components in the context of a multi-branch and multi-repository documentation project.

-This document explains the componets and operations of the build system, and serves as a guide for anyone who wants to maintain a MongoDB Documentation-like project.
+This document explains the components and operations of the build system, and serves as a guide for anyone who wants to maintain a MongoDB Documentation-like project.